Lancaster Amish affiliation

 The Lancaster Amish affiliation is the largest affiliation among the Old Order Amish and as such a subgroup of Amish.
-Its origin and largest settlement is Lancaster County in Pennsylvania.
+Its origin and largest settlement is Lancaster County, Pennsylvania, United States.
 The settlement in Lancaster County, founded in 1760 near Churchtown is the oldest Amish settlement that is still in existence.

 Practice and belief

 Even though the Lancaster affiliation is quite liberal concerning the use of technology compared to other Amish affiliations (see table below), it is an affiliation that practices strenge Meidung (strict shunning).
 Lancaster affiliation buggies have gray tops.

 Settlements and districts

 Lancaster affiliation had 141 church districts in 1991 and 286 in 2010.
 In 2011 it was present in eight states in 37 settlements with 291 church districts.
 It represents about 15 percent of the Old Order Amish population, that is about 45,000 out of about 300,000 in 2015.